rendner/py-plugin-dataframe-viewer/projects/extract_computed_css/README.md

   - build the tool
   - run the tool with the right configured parameters

-The tool iterates recursive over an input directory and generates for each `expected.html` file in `<PLUGIN_DIR>/src/test/resources/generated/` an `expected.css-html`.
+The tool iterates recursive over an input directory and generates for each `expected.html` file in `<PLUGIN_DIR>/src/test/resources/generated/` an `expected.css.json`.

 A more detailed description how to generate test data can be found in [GENERATE_TEST_DATA_MANUALLY.md](../../plugin/docs/GENERATE_TEST_DATA_MANUALLY.md)